SpenceKonde/megaTinyCore/README.md

 ```

 #### Offset error *2-series only*
-Particularly with small reference voltages, measuring very small voltage differences, the offset error was higher than I expected.
-Perhaps I should have expected differently, as the datasheet does spec this up to 10 LSB.
+Particularly with small reference voltages, measuring very small voltage differences, the offset error was higher than I expected (though not as bad as I feared when I wrote this initially - there was a bug analogReadEnh() that set the ADC prescaler to the minimum after every measurement).
 To see the magnitude of this offset error in your differential readings, take one differential measurement, then switch positive and negative and take the measurement again, and sum the two results.
-If there were no offset error, and assuming the voltages did not change, that would be zero; taking the average of the absolute value of the two measurements, should be what you would have gotten without (most of) that offset error.
+If there were no offset error, and assuming the voltages did not change, that would be zero.
 It will be important to see if methods can be used to correct for the offset.
-Also, remember that oversampling does not do anything to help with offset error - adding a bunch of measurements, all of which are high or low by the same amount will yield a sum that is proportionately just as high or low!
-Increasing the gain, however, does help,
+Also, remember that **oversampling does not do anything to help with offset error** - adding a bunch of measurements, all of which are high or low by the same amount will yield a sum that is proportionately just as high or low, and can increase the apparent size of the offset error  Increasing the gain, however, does help,
 ```c++
   analogReference(INTERNAL1V024); //minimum reference
   // Make PA1 and PA2 really close in voltage - we want to see this new ADC shine right?